-The Board also approves transactions exceeding certain threshold limits, while delegating authority for transactions below those limits to the Board committees and Management via a structured delegation of authority matrix (i.e. Group Limits of Authority (the "GLA")), which is reviewed, and revised when necessary.
+Certain transactions exceeding certain threshold limits require the approval of the Board, whilst authority for transactions below those limits is delegated to the Board Committees and Management via a structured delegation of authority matrix (i.e. Group Limits of Authority (the "GLA")), which is reviewed, and revised when necessary.